snap-one/docs-driverworks-api/source/includes/3_whats_new/_13-WhatsNewin330.md

 A new API: [UUID][10] has been added.
 This function generates a UUID (Universally Unique IDentifier).
 This function has also been added to tighten driver security and support the removal of the the io.popen() call.

+A new API: CreateTLSServer has been added.
+This function enables a Lua driver to create a new secure SSL/TLS server that listens for incoming connections on a specified port.

 [1]:	https://snap-one.github.io/docs-driverworks-api/#createsshclient
 [2]:	https://snap-one.github.io/docs-driverworks-api/#filecreatedir